simplex-chat/simplex-chat/edge-messaging-implementation.md

 TODO

+### Rest API endpoints

+Edge-messaging server MUST provide the API endpoints for the recipient and for the sender.
+The list of endpoints below has URI examples, the actual API URI schemes can differ between implementations, and even from deployment to deployment, based on server configuration.

+URI scheme provides an additional layer of security to access the connection for both the sender and the recipient, and allows, if required, to implement and deploy private and commercial edge-messaging servers.

+`messages` path segment in all endpoints to retrieve, delete and send messages is REQUIRED and MUST NOT be changed by any implementation or deployment.

+Endpoints for the recipient:
+- [Create connection](#create-connection): POST `create URI` (e.g. `https://example.com/connection`)
+- [Update connection](#update-connection): PUT `<RU>` (e.g. `https://example.com/connection/aZ9f`)
+- [Delete connection](#delete-connection): DELETE `<RU>` (e.g. `https://example.com/connection/aZ9f`)
+- [Retrieve messages](#retrieve-messages): POST `<RU>/messages` (e.g. `https://example.com/connection/aZ9f/messages`)
+- [Delete messages](#delete-messages): DELETE `<RU>/messages` (e.g. `https://example.com/connection/aZ9f/messages`)

+Endpoints for the sender:
+- [Update connection](#update-connection): PUT `<SU>` (e.g. `https://example.com/connection/bY1h`)
+- [Send messages](#send-messages): POST `<SU>/messages` (e.g. `https://example.com/connection/bY1h/messages`

 ### Rest API endpoints for the connection recipients

 #### Create connection

+URI: as defined by server configuration, can be different per server user.

 Example: POST `https://example.com/connection`

 Server MUST define a single endpoint to create connections.
 This endpoint can be:
 - server domain without any path, if the domain is not shared with other web application.
 - server domain and path used for all connection URIs.
-- server domain, path and secure token(s), if the server owner wants to restrict access to creating connections (for a private or commercial server).
+- server domain, path and secure token(s) (possibly user-specific), if the server owner wants to restrict access to creating connections (for private or commercial servers).
-- any other URI that server recognises.
+- any other, potentially undiscoverable, URI that server recognises.

 To create a connection, edge-messaging client MUST send POST request to this endpoint, signed with the key `RK`.